simplerisk/csrf-magic/README.md

 a common file included by everything, put it there.

     include_once '/path/to/csrf-magic.php';
+    csrf_init();

+If using Composer, just use the autoloader and run the csrf_init function.

 Do it, test it, then forget about it. csrf-magic is protecting you if nothing bad happens.
 Read on if you run into problems.